alejack312/research-match/README.md

 favorites.
 Once added to the list of favorites, each researcher has a corresponding button that allows the user to remove the researcher from the list of favorites.

-Includes at least 12 Item cards with all required parts (i.e: image, name, button, etc.)
-Filter & sort are compatible and work in combination
+Filter & sort are compatible and work in combination with each other.
+The user can filter by research area and then sort the filtered researchers by alphabetical order of the research area.
+The user can also filter by keyword and search for descriptions that match the keyword.